cash stack icon

 Some people may find that income protection isn’t necessary, particularly if their employer offers enhanced sick pay, or if they have income protection insurance included as part of an employee benefits package.
 Others may already have such a policy as part of their mortgage, for example, or even another insurance policy, so it’s always worth checking your current level of cover.
 Then there are those who already have a significant amount of savings, for whom paying extra for premiums may not seem worth it.

 However, for many, income protection cover can be invaluable.
-It can be particularly worth it if you don’t have any savings to fall back on if you were unable to work, and/or if your employer doesn’t offer enhanced sick pay.
-It can be especially important to consider if you’ve got a mortgage to pay and have dependents, as if you fell ill and were unable to pay the bills, you could be putting your family’s financial security at risk.
-For this reason, income protection insurance should be carefully considered.
+It can be particularly worth it if you don’t have any savings to fall back on if you were unable to work, if your employer doesn’t offer enhanced sick pay, or if you’re self-employed and don’t receive any sick pay at all.
+It can be especially important to consider if you’ve got a mortgage or other debts to pay and have dependents, as if you fell ill and were unable to pay the bills, you could be putting your family’s financial security at risk.
+For these reasons, income protection insurance should be carefully considered.

-Do you need income protection for a mortgage?
+Do I need income protection for a mortgage?

 You don’t legally need to have income protection for a mortgage, but a lot of people take out such policies to ensure they’d be able to cover the mortgage payments in the event they were unable to work.
 There are certain ASU policies specifically designed to cover the mortgage, too, though while cheaper, benefits received can only be used for this purpose and will typically only last for a set term.
 It’s important to weigh up whether it would be more beneficial to get a more comprehensive policy.